 Location: Online (Zoom)

-Offered directly by our partners at Gradescope, these weekly hour-long workshops are available every Thursday at noon.
+Offered directly by our partners at Gradescope, these hour-long workshops are available on various dates and times throughout the semester.

 Gradescope's team of trainers provide thorough demonstrations and answer questions about the platform.
 Please note that the trainers are not affiliated with the University.
 If you have a question about Gradescope specific to our institution, please contact CourseLink Support or stop by one of our weekly Gradescope Drop-Ins.